English-language spelling reform: 20th century onward

 Between 1934 and 1975, the Chicago Tribune, then Chicago's biggest newspaper, used a number of reformed spellings.
 Over a two-month spell in 1934, it introduced 80 respelled words, including tho, thru, thoro, agast, burocrat, frate, harth, herse, iland, rime, staf and telegraf.
 A March 1934 editorial reported that two-thirds of readers preferred the reformed spellings.
 Another claimed that "prejudice and competition" was preventing dictionary makers from listing such spellings.
 Over the next 40 years, however, the newspaper gradually phased out the respelled words.
 Until the 1950s, Funk & Wagnalls dictionaries listed many reformed spellings, including the SSB's 300, alongside the conventional spellings.

-In 1949, a Labour MP, Dr Mont Follick, introduced a private member's bill in the House of Commons, which failed at the second reading.
+In 1949, a British Labour MP, Mont Follick, introduced a private member's bill in the House of Commons, which failed at the second reading.
 In 1953, he again had the opportunity, and this time it passed the second reading by 65 votes to 53.
-Because of anticipated opposition from the House of Lords, the bill was withdrawn after assurances from the Minister of Education that research would be undertaken into improving spelling education.
+Because of anticipated opposition from the House of Lords, the bill was withdrawn after assurances from the minister of education that research would be undertaken into improving spelling education.
 In 1961, this led to James Pitman's Initial Teaching Alphabet, introduced into many British schools in an attempt to improve child literacy.
 Although it succeeded in its own terms, the advantages were lost when children transferred to conventional spelling.
 After several decades, the experiment was discontinued.